OSGeo/PROJ/docs/source/community/rfc/rfc-3.rst

 Adoption status
 -------------------------------------------------------------------------------

-The RFC is still in draft mode and hasn't been put forward to the PSC yet.
+The RFC has been through review by the PROJ community and is currently up for a vote by the PSC.